William Goldstein: Concert and Classical Works William Goldstein: Concert and Classical Works

 A Bullet for Billy the Kid, a one act folk opera for orch, chorus and soloists

-The above scores are all available from Theodore Presser
+The above scores are all available from Edition Peters

 Chamber Works